11 Days Historical Vacation in Egypt

 Citadel of Qaitbay

 One of the most important defensive fortifications along the Mediterranean Sea coast is this majestic castle.
-It was built where the Lighthouse of Alexandria, which was formerly regarded as one of the Seven Wonders of the World but later demolished and replaced by Qaitbey Citadel, had stood.
+It was built where the Lighthouse of Alexandria once stood.
+Which, until it was destroyed and replaced by Qaitbey Citadel, was regarded as one of the Seven Wonders of the World.
 At the time, it was a highly significant landmark in Alexandria.

 Alexandria Library

-As it offers a large area for information seekers, this is regarded by many as one of the most intriguing & compelling tourist places in Alexandria.
+Many people consider this to be one of the most fascinating & appealing tourist destinations in Alexandria because it provides a sizable area for information seekers.
 Additionally, there are six other specialist libraries, including the Taha Hussein Library, the Children’s Library, the Young People’s Library, the Exchange & Archive section, and the Rare Books Section, in addition to the Main Library.

 After that, take pleasure in a memorable lunch at one of Alexandria’s top restaurants before preparing for your day’s finale: